aman071/SelfStudy.tr.ai/README.md

 Flexibility.
 Customizability.
 Learn your own way.

 Make notes about what you have learnt, and get them delivered to your inbox, the way you want.
 A quiz?
 A summary?
 A hard test?
 You say it.

+Summary: You enter your notes into the web app.
+While submitting, you decide on a frequency for how often you want to receive the emails associated to this particular set of notes.
+Based on your chosen frequency and behavior, emails are sent to your email address.

 NOTE: Under development.
 # ------------------------------------------